Agadir Crisis: Moroccan Rebellion

 In 1911, a rebellion broke out in Morocco against Sultan Abd al-Hafid.
-The French – after forcing the Sultan to request their assistance – prepared to send troops to help put down the rebellion under the pretext of protecting European lives and property in Fes.
+The French—after forcing the Sultan to request their assistance—prepared to send troops to help put down the rebellion under the pretext of protecting European lives and property in Fèz.
 Actual danger to European communities was remote: the rebellion broke out deep in the interior.
 They dispatched a flying column at the end of April.
 On 5 June, the Spanish deployed troops to occupy Larache and Ksar el-Kebir, fearing a French annexation of the country.

 German naval intervention

-Joseph Caillaux, then minister for Finance, assured German diplomats in May 1911 that 'France would be prepared, if the Germans recognized its vital interest in Morocco, to make concessions elsewhere'.
+Joseph Caillaux, then French minister for Finance, assured German diplomats in May 1911 that "France would be prepared, if the Germans recognised its vital interest in Morocco, to make concessions elsewhere".
 On 20 June, France agreed to start negotiations.
 After ten days, they still had not responded.
-It was then that Kiderlen-Waechter, the German Foreign Minister, asked Kaiser Wilhelm II for permission to send a gunboat, having rejected the need to send two ships out of belief that French would be quickly willing to negotiate.
+It was then that Kiderlen-Waechter, the German Foreign Minister, asked Kaiser Wilhelm II for permission to send a gunboat, having rejected the need to send two ships out of belief that the French would be quickly willing to negotiate.

 On 1 July, the German gunboat SMS Panther arrived at the port of Agadir, under the pretext of protecting German trade interests.
 The larger Bremen-class cruiser SMS Berlin came days later, replacing the gunboat.
 A German civilian, Hermann Wilberg, 110 km to the north, was sent south to Agadir to provide a pretext for the arrival of the Panther, but he only reached Agadir three days after the ship had arrived.
 There was an immediate reaction from the French and the British.

 German financial crisis

 In the midst of this crisis, Germany was hit by financial turmoil.
 The stock market plunged by 30 percent in a single day, the public started cashing in currency notes for gold, and there was a run on the banks.
 The Reichsbank lost a fifth of its gold reserves in one month.
-It was rumored that the French finance minister had orchestrated this crisis.
+It was rumoured that the French finance minister had orchestrated this crisis.
 Faced with the possibility of being driven off the gold standard, the Kaiser backed down and let the French take over most of Morocco.